philipwalsh/fastai.100days/README.md

 I believe the last line that cleans the image was the one that go me back on track

-Time to log into the wsl ubuntu image to complete the cuda installation there
+Time to log into the WSL ubuntu image to complete the cuda installation there

-Based on recommendation from the youtube tutorail, i am us\ing wsltty to complete the cuda install
+Based on recommendation from the youtube video, i am using wsltty to complete the cuda install

 I follow all of the steps that nvidia has on their install page